Noticing hypothesis: Criticisms

+The Noticing Hypothesis has been challenged for its strong claim that conscious attention to form is a prerequisite for acquisition, as some research suggests that repeated exposure to formulaic sequences without focal awareness can result in the retention of such sequences.
 The noticing hypothesis has received criticism from John Truscott, on two grounds.
 First, he argued that the basis for the noticing hypothesis in cognitive psychology is unclear.
 Second, he argued that there is even less certainty over how to interpret the noticing hypothesis in the field of language acquisition.
 Because Schmidt's hypothesis does not specifically target the grammar of natural language, the noticing hypothesis is too vague.
 Truscott argues that the noticing hypothesis should be limited to describing metalinguistic knowledge and not overall language competence.

 Tomlin and Villa (1994) argued that the use of diary studies was not an appropriate choice of material for this research as the actual instance of noticing is a short time frame compared to what the diary can encompass, but overall agreed with the idea that attention must exist for learning to take place.
 Meanwhile, Gass (1997) proposed that not all learning requires input, and Schlachter states that certain aspects of language do not require noticing while others do.
 Caroll (2006) argued that input in the environment does not contain the information needed to acquire a language and therefore invalidates the noticing hypothesis.

 Nick Ellis also found that Schmidt's hypothesis misconstrued the processes of implicit learning.
 Ellis stated that noticing occurs only with new linguistic features that the learner encounters which they may find to be difficult.

 There is debate over whether learners must consciously notice something, or whether the noticing can be subconscious to some degree.